smf-steve/mips_cli/documentation/macros.md

    }
    ```
 Points:
-  1. the name of the macro becomes an alias that calles a helper function `apply_macro`
+  1. the name of the macro becomes an alias that calles a helper function `prefetch_macro`
   1. the name of the function is defined as the concatenation of
      - the prefix "macro_": to differentiate it from other programming elements
      - the "name" of the macro: to be able to lookup the appropriate function at runtime